Andrea-Taloni/GPT-Wars-Creating-and-Detecting-Fake-Data-Sets-with-Generative-Artificial-Intelligence/README.md

 "Unrefined Fake Data Set 1a.xlsx"

 It can be downloaded from the public repository.
-The data set is identical to the "Refined Fake Data Set 1a" featured inside the Supplementary Material of this submission.
+The data set is identical to the "Unefined Fake Data Set 1a" featured inside the Supplementary Material of this submission.

 -----------------------------------------------